AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 A lot has changed in just two years within the open source landscape of generative AI.
 I first started working with open source LLMs in the spring of 2023.
 Privacy and ownership were my main motivations, but at the time, the options were limited—you could basically choose between LLaMA… and LLaMA.
 Jokes aside, there were a few others.
 I experimented with T5 (Google), Dolly (Databricks), Red Pajama (Stanford), etc. However, GPT4 had just been released, and open source alternatives were not even on par with GPT 3.5, let alone its successor.
 Not to diminish the great work behind these models.
 LLMs were a new thing, GPT 3.5 was barely six months old, and as we later saw, it was only a matter of time before open-source caught up.
 By April 2023, we had built a LangChain application for our use case.
-Since we were working on AWS, we deployed the models on Sagemaker endpoints.
+Since we were working on AWS, we deployed the models on SageMaker endpoints.
 And then another issue emerged...

 It was **slow** -- painfully slow.
 Even with relatively small models.
 Not suitable for a customer-facing solution.
-We used the PyTorch Hugging Face deep learning inference container on Sagemaker and obviously it was not suited for this job.
+We used the PyTorch Hugging Face deep learning inference container on SageMaker and obviously it was not suited for this job.
 We were far from the speed of ChatGPT and its token streaming capabilities.
-Fortunately, Hugging Face released their [TGI powered inference container on Sagemaker](https://huggingface.co/blog/sagemaker-huggingface-llm) a month later, which gave our application a **significant** speed boost!
+Fortunately, Hugging Face released their [TGI powered inference container on SageMaker](https://huggingface.co/blog/sagemaker-huggingface-llm) a month later, which gave our application a **significant** speed boost!
 I realized deploying a LLM is one thing, making it fast and efficient is a whole different challenge.

 It sparked my interest in LLM efficiency and in understanding inference frameworks and their optimizations.